 Your lawyer will also be able to guide you on the critical considerations of Prime Cost items, Provisional Sum and Variations - it's essential you're familiar with these terms.

 It’s a good protection to ask the builder - in writing - to list all known exclusions.
-This bit of ‘reverse engineering’ helps identify items that may have been overlooked by you or the designer.
+This is a nifty bit of ‘reverse engineering’ that helps identify items that may have been overlooked by you or the designer.

 It’s also important to find out who is physically doing the work.
-Make sure the likable builder who provided the quote (and appears competent) is actually doing the work.
-If not, who is going to be on-site each day?
+Make sure the likable builder who provided the quote (and appears competent) is hands on.
+If not, ask who is going to be on-site each day?
 Or, is the job being handed over to a team that you’ve never met?
-Best to find this out before you sign a contract!
+Best to find this out before you sign a contract.